 Well, it is possible.
 A recent analysis of all online dating users found that 33% of people have never actually gone on a date with someone they met online!
 All the profile work, swiping, messaging, etc., and 1 in 3 people who try online can’t even get a date…very sad.
 And, it’s worse for Tinder users specifically: 71% of Tinder users have not gone on a single date from the app.

-Online dating is very deceptive.
-It’s set up kind of like a video game, presented that if you have enough skill, you can win.
 Most people believe that since they can easily fill out a profile and upload a few photos, they are winning the game.
 It is easy to swipe through pretty photos of girls on Tinder, but it’s more difficult to get a woman to swipe back, and getting her to respond, engage, and meet out on a date is even more of a challenge.

 That’s why online dating is less of a video game and more like a very fancy slot machine.
 It gives the impression of ease at the front end, but ends up being very hard to get a payout (a date or relationship).

 Let’s start with some reality for guys.
 They find that they get few matches to start, and even the best looking men struggle to get responses.
 Some guys have told stories of being on OK Cupid for two years and never getting a message back.
+Data reveals this is true: average guys who use online dating only get a few matches, and very little engagement.

 Like my client Mark, many dudes only match on Tinder occasionally, and often with women they don’t really want that much anyway.
 Then, these guys can get desperate and possibly bitter, which makes meeting future women even harder.